PathPlanning/AA-SIPP-m/README.md

 - deterministic re-ordering in case of failure (following the heuristic rule described in LINK);
 - random re-ordering in case of failure.

-Algorithm's configuration as well as the muti-agent path finding instance one needs to solve are supposed to be encoded in XML-file(s) of predefined structure (see __"Input and Output files"__ or [examples](https://github.com/PathPlanning/AA-SIPP-m/tree/master/Instances)) and passed to the solver as command line argument(s).
-The result (paths and some additional information) is put to the output XML.
+The MAPF instance to be solves (as well as algorithm's options) is supposed to be encoded in XML-file(s) of predefined structure (see __"Input and Output files"__ or [examples](https://github.com/PathPlanning/AA-SIPP-m/tree/master/Instances)) and passed to the solver as command line argument(s).
+The result (paths and some additional information) is output to the (distinct) XML-file as well.

 The implementation is self-contained.
 Code is written in C++ and is meant to be cross-platform.
 Implementation relies only on C+11 standard and STL.
 Open-source library to work with XML (tinyXML) is included at the source level (i.e. .h and .cpp files are part of the project).